 The Company is exposed to risks from price fluctuations on equity securities.
 Equity risk exposure includes common stocks, linked to equity unit trusts.

-As of year-end 2023 the Company has a very limited equity exposure stemming from the investment into FRIDAY Technology Sp. z o.o.
+As of year-end 2024 the Company has a very limited equity exposure stemming from the investment into FRIDAY Technology Sp. z o.o., which is unchanged to last year.

 Spread risk